Enabling App Services

 If an error occurs, follow the instructions in the error message, and click the Fix Issue button to resolve the problem.

-For example, Xcode may fail to communicate with Member Center and complete all the steps.
+For example, if you are offline, Xcode will fail to communicate with your developer account and complete all the steps.
 When you click the Fix Issue button, Xcode attempts to perform any remaining steps.

 After enabling app services in your Xcode project, click the Run button in the project navigator to build and run your app using the new team provisioning profile.